csci265-team/HiddenFrame/standards.md

 Teams have been made on GitHub for eaech of the roles in this project.
 A project page on GitHub is created to keep track of tasks.
 This is to be used by everyone to keep each other accountable.

+[^1]: 2024-10-01 - This footnote was added to provide an example footnote.